klahrich/chiefhustler/content/diary/38-i-quit-my-job.md

 Hence why I decided to write this.
 It's time I focus on what matters and do well by family.

-May the power of Li Lu and Charlie Munger be with me!!!
+May the power of Li Lu and Charlie Munger be with me!
+One day, my time will come.